jdmar3/inls718/assignments.md

     -   Paper: due Thursday, 10 December at NOON
 -   [Participation](#participation) (10%)

+## A note on style:

+I will expect that you complete the writing assignments using the *Style Guide of the American Psychological Association, 6th ed.
+(APA6)*.

+I assume that most of you are familiar at this point with the basics of the MLA style guide, so you understand the mechanics of employing a style.
+There are a number of resources available online and in the library to help you with this.
+I will link to online guides on the [resources page]({{ baseurl }}/resources/).

+If you are uncertain about aspects of using a style guide, it would be a good idea to visit the [UNC Writing Center](http://writingcenter.unc.edu/).

+If you have a compelling reason to wish to submit your work using another style guide, please talk to me about it.
+One example of this is the use of the style that tends to be used in the Association for Computing Machinery (ACM) publications.

 <span id="eventdiary"></span>Assignment 1: Diary and Analysis of an Information-Seeking Event (20%)
 ---------------------------------------------------------------------------------------------------